 By default, when a Host is imported as a new connection, its computer name is used as the connection name:

 You can, however, use prefixes.
 Here is how to add a prefix:

 - In the Auto-import window click Default connection properties:

 - On the General tab enter the prefix that you want to use and click OK:

 - Connection names will now be prefixed:

-The synchronization mechanism used in Remote Utilities 6.5.x.x (and the related Server v.
-2.5.x.x) is very different from what it used to be in previous versions, namely version 6.3.x.x. (and the related Server v.
-2.2 and earlier).
-Now synchronization requires that you sign in on the Server in the Viewer app.
+Starting from Remote Utilities version 6.5.x.x and Server version 2.5.x.x the synchronization mechanism has been changed significantly as compared with earlier versions.
+Now synchronization requires that you sign in on the Server in the Viewer in order to be able to sync your book.
 Access to the server's address book is provided based strictly on user accounts and permissions set for the signed in user.

-If you'd had a synced address book in your Viewer version 6.3.x.x or earlier and then you updated the Viewer to version 6.5.x.x, you may have noticed a persistent exclamation sign () on the address book icon.
-The steps below illustrate how you can migrate your synced address book.
+If you'd had a synced address book in your Viewer version 6.3.x.x or earlier and then you updated the Viewer to version 6.5.x.x or a later version, you may have noticed a persistent exclamation sign () on the address book icon.
+The steps below illustrate how you can fix this issue and start syncing your book again.

 - Export your address book from the Viewer using the Manage ➝ Manual export... command.
 This will save your address book as an XML file.

-- Follow all the steps in this tutorial (Steps 1 through 4) to set up synchronization from scratch.
+- Follow all the steps in this tutorial (Steps 1 through 4) to set up synchronization of a new, empty address book.